ks982579/ksulldev-astro/src/pages/notes/cloud-computing/developing-cloud-software.md

 Hadoop is written in Java.
 Popular extension is called _Hive_, providing an SQL-style like query language for the Hadoop engine. _HBase_ is another Hadoop like database by Apache.

 Then there is the **Nexus Framework** for running multiple other frameworks in the same cluster.

+Scalable computing infrastructure on the cloud must be fault tolerant and self-healing.
+Key techniques to achieve this are:
++ high redundancy
++ do not store any persistent data on the servers themselves
+	+ it is all just cached/pre-processed contents
+	+ real data is stored in the datastore.

+**Latency** is fixed by the speed of light.
+3 classic solutions to latency are:
++ Caching
++ Replication
++ Prediction

+**Infrastructure as a Service** is about providing a hosted computing infrastructure.
+A typical way to implement is platform virtualization.
+Amazon Elastic Computer Cloud, or EC2, is prime example.
+There's also the [Eucalyptus](https://www.eucalyptus.cloud/), an open source way to make your won clouds, and Ubuntu Enterprise Cloud.

+Amazon Elastic Block Storage (EBS) offers persistent storage for Amazon EC2 instances.
+The also offer the Virtual Private Cloud (VPC).

+Eucalyptus sounds cool because you can build your own cloud with a cluster of computers.

+**Platform as a Service** provides a computing platform that contains a complete solution stack, hosted as a service.
+It's not as flexible as IaaS.
+Examples include Google AppEngine, Microsoft Azure, and Heroku.
+Azure is a platform because you cannot choose the underlying OS or runtime.

+Heroku was mainly a platform for the Ruby programming language, but I hosted a Django website there back when they had a free tier.

+**Software as a Service** is a complete cloud hosted software system ready for use and offered to users over the internet.